grepp-technical-assignment/TaskCreationHelper/README.md

 2. Input data validation: You can validate data easily.
 Type assertion is internally done, so you can focus customized validation only.
 You just have to write one function - `validate`.
 3. Execution and comparison between multiple solution files: You can label an expected verdict for each solution file, and TCH will automatically verify it.
 4. Output data generation: You don't have to generate output data explicitly.
 Instead, TCH will generate output data by main AC solution file.
+5. Automated stress testing: You can stress-test multiple solution files easily.
+Just configure stresses and TCH will create thousands(or more!) of tests and verify if all solution files works fine.

 All things above are possible in only one command.
 All dirty background jobs will be handled by TCH.
 You can focus on tasks itself.